cunnane/xloil/docs/source/Introduction.rst

 prominent Excel addin software.

 - Addin express: (commercial) fully-featured with nice GUI and the support seems good as well.
-Limited to .Net languages.
+Limited to .Net languages, but covers the entire Office suite (not just Excel)
 - ExcelDNA: (free) mature, well-regarded and widely used, covers almost all Excel API features, but only for .Net languages.
 I strongly recommend this software if you are using .Net languages.
 - XLL Plus: (commercial) seems to be fully-featured with GUI wizards to help developers, but only for C++ and the most expensive sofware here.
-- PyXLL: (commercial) Python-only but supports the full range of Excel API features and some functionality to run on remote servers.
+- PyXLL: (commercial) Python-only.
+Supports the full range of Excel API features and some functionality to run on remote servers.
 - XlWings: (mostly free) Python-only.
 More mature sofware, but considerably slower (2000x in my test case) than xlOil due to use of slower APIs.